SitronX/UnityFingerCamera/README.md

 ## License

-This plugin is completely free under the [MIT license](https://github.com/SitronX/UnityFingerCamera?tab=MIT-1-ov-file#readme), so you can use it as you wish :)
+This asset is completely free under the [MIT license](https://github.com/SitronX/UnityFingerCamera?tab=MIT-1-ov-file#readme), so you can use it as you wish :)

 If you like my projects, please consider buying me a coffee to support my work.
 All donations will be greatly appreaciated :)